Skip Navigation

-We evaluate BetterHelp and will give you all the pros, cons and pricing, plus tips on choosing the best therapist
+Our expert review of BetterHelp will give you all the pros, cons, and pricing info — plus tips on choosing the best therapist.

 BetterHelp Review

-Gone are the days when an expensive in-office session with a therapist was the only way to get help.
+Gone are the days when an expensive in-office session with a therapist was the only way to get the mental health care you need.
 Online therapy is now one of the top ways people receive individual, couples, and group counseling.
-Not only is it often more convenient, but it’s also a more comfortable setting for many patients.
+Not only is it often more convenient, but it’s also a more comfortable and affordable method for many patients.

 Therapy can be costly and difficult to fit into your schedule.
-Luckily, online platforms like BetterHelp make it more convenient to seek help.
+Luckily, online platforms like BetterHelp can make it more convenient and accessible to find help.
 But is BetterHelp the right choice for you?
 Keep reading to find out how we evaluated it on the critical considerations for quality online therapy.

-With greater access to live sessions in the format you prefer, as well as thoughtful features like guided journaling, BetterHelp’s online therapy manages to rival traditional therapy and arguably provide even more comprehensive help – often with a lower price tag.
+With greater access to live sessions in the format you prefer (video, phone call, or messaging), as well as supplemental features like guided journaling, BetterHelp online therapy manages to rival traditional, in-person therapy — often with a lower price tag.
+However, those seeking psychiatric services or those with insurance coverage for mental health care may find other services suit them better.

 Pros

-• Professional, licensed, and rigorously vetted therapists with at least 3 years and 1,000 hours of experience
+• Professional, licensed, and rigorously vetted therapists with at least three years and 1,000 hours of experience

-• More frequent live sessions compared to rivals – all via your choice of chat, phone, or video
+• Flexibility in how live sessions are conducted — your choice of chat, phone, or video

-• Extras like instant messaging, guided journaling, and group sessions
+• Helpful features such as guided journaling and group sessions

 Cons

-• Therapists can’t diagnose conditions or prescribe medication.
+• Therapists can't prescribe medication; psychiatrists aren’t available

-• Pricing isn’t clear till after the questionnaire (but we’ll clarify all of it below)
+• Pricing isn't clear until after the intake questionnaire

-• When switching therapists, your prior messages and worksheets disappear unless you save them before switching
+• When switching therapists, your prior messages and worksheets disappear unless you save them manually (download them to your device) before switching

 Why you should trust us